apache/airflow/docs/apache-airflow/cli-and-env-variables-ref.rst

 ''''''''''''''''''''''

-Airflow has a very rich command line interface that allows for many types of operation on a DAG, starting services, and supporting development and testing.
+Airflow has a very rich command line interface that allows for many types of operation on a Dag, starting services, and supporting development and testing.

 .. note::